 Life is too short to stay in one place!

-With everything so connected in this digital age, it’s no wonder that location independence is drawing more nomads to its lifestyle ranks each year.
+With everything so connected anymore, it’s no wonder that location independence is drawing more nomadic spirits to its lifestyle ranks each year.

 location independence: the freedom to live and work from anywhere